25 dead, 1 injured as bus from Kahuta to Rawalpindi plunges into ditch: rescue official

 The premier also directed “authorities to provide immediate medical aid to the injured”.

-Meanwhile, President Asif Ali Zardari expressed “deep grief over the loss of precious lives” in the accident.
+Meanwhile, President Asif Ali Zardari expressed his sympathies and sent condolences to the bereaved families.

-“My sympathies are with the bereaved families in this hour of sorrow,” he said, according to a post shared by his party, PPP, on the X platform.

 “May Allah exalt the ranks of those who died in this tragedy and grant patience to their loved ones,” she said on X.